vmware/dod-compliance-and-automation/avi/30.x/docs/known-issues.md

 Please check the [open](https://github.com/vmware/dod-compliance-and-automation/issues) and [closed](https://github.com/vmware/dod-compliance-and-automation/issues?q=is%3Aissue+is%3Aclosed) issues in the issue tracker for the details of your bug.
 If you can't find it, or if you're not sure, open a new issue.

-## NSX Advanced Load Balancer Controller
+## VMware Avi Load Balancer Controller

 No known issues at this time.

-## NSX Advanced Load Balancer Service Engine
+## VMware Avi Load Balancer Service Engine

 No known issues at this time.